wangguan0402/test/README.md

 data can be inserted without errors, and test data are rejected if constraints are not satisfied.
 For part 3b, the script will see if the data are populated by querying them.

-We will run your .sql files with our own database.
-Therefore, no update will be made in your databases when we grade your part 3b.

 ## Part 4 (60 Points): Building a Photo Album
 In this part we will start working on our database-backed website.
 You will learn how to use a back-end web programming language to interact with MySQL database to generate dynamic webpages.
 By the end of this